maxenceprohub/maxenceprohub/README.md

   ║                                                                     ║
   ║   03 · PRODUCTION MINDSET                                           ║
   ║        Typed.
 Documented.
 Clean.
 Built to last —                    ║
-  ║        not to impress, but to actually work.                        ║ ║                                                                     ║
+  ║        because maintainability is part of the work.                 ║ ║                                                                     ║
-  ║   04 · ENTREPRENEURIAL DRIVE                                        ║
+  ║   04 · REAL PROBLEMS                                                ║
-  ║        Solving real performance problems.
-Not homework.             ║ ║        Every project is a product, not an exercise.                 ║ ║                                                                     ║ ╚═════════════════════════════════════════════════════════════════════╝
+  ║        Interested in performance bottlenecks, indexing at           ║ ║        scale, and AI tooling — not just tutorial projects.          ║ ║                                                                     ║
+  ╚═════════════════════════════════════════════════════════════════════╝
 ```